Bookworm100/PistolShrimpDB/Setup.md

 5. You will be prompted for the following three things: a filename to load data from, a keyword specifying

 Bonus: If you're feeling up to it, you can start up the program and type "exit" to initially set up the storage file.
-You can also start browsing through and making changes based on the commands specified in Usage.md!
+You can also start browsing through and making changes based on the commands specified in the [Usage](https://github.com/Bookworm100/PistolShrimpDB/blob/master/Usage.md)!

-Coming soon - demonstration examples that you can use to test out this program!
+And be sure to check out the [Demo](https://github.com/Bookworm100/PistolShrimpDB/blob/master/Demo.md)!